paweljakubas/j-data-analysis/chapters/inverted-table.md

 ```

 One can also use `condIxs` function from j/analysis.ijs to get indices for a given condition.
-A number of conditions can then be used to form more complex condition.
+A number of conditions can then be composed to form more complex condition.

 ### Order rows
 The another useful task is an ability to order by column.
 We can order by column using "/:" or "\\:"